rdev02/docker-openvpn/README.md

 container.
 People are actively working on Linux containers to make this more of a guarantee in the future.

-## Differences from jpetazzo/dockvpn
+## Differences from kylemanna/docker-openvpn

-* No longer uses serveconfig to distribute the configuration via https
-* Proper PKI support integrated into image
-* OpenVPN config files, PKI keys and certs are stored on a storage volume for re-use across containers
-* Addition of tls-auth for HMAC security
+* expose port 443/tcp
+* fix the bug where tcp port was not written to configuration properly
+* move away from data containers to mounted volumes

 ## Tested On